 Is there accommodation in Leeds for postgraduate students?

-International students, from outside the European Union, are guaranteed a place in University accommodation, providing they have been accepted on to a postgraduate course and apply for a room before the deadline.
+International students are guaranteed a place in University accommodation, providing they have been accepted on to a postgraduate course and apply for a room before the deadline.

-Students from the UK and EU can also apply for University accommodation, but places are not guaranteed.
+Students from the UK can also apply for University accommodation, but places are not guaranteed.

 For more information, please see our accommodation pages.